takasehideki/zenoh_ros2trial/README.md

 python3 zenoh_dds/pub.py
 ```

+[Bonus!]
 And one more thing, if you have already installed `zenohd` on the host, try subscribing to them!!

 - 9th terminal: Zenoh subscriber on the **host**
 ```